Hong Kong Sanatorium & Hospital

 Hong Kong Sanatorium & Hospital, or HKSH, is a private hospital established in 1922 in Happy Valley, Hong Kong.

-HKSH has a School of Nursing, affiliated with The Open University of Hong Kong, which trains nurses up to degree level.
+HKSH has a School of Nursing, affiliated with Hong Kong Metropolitan University, which trains nurses up to degree level.
 It is affiliated with the Li Ka Shing Faculty of Medicine of the University of Hong Kong and provides clinical attachment opportunities for HKU medical students.

-With a height of 148.5 m, it is the sixth-highest hospital building in the world, being 15 cm shorter than Guy's Hospital in London.
+With a height of 148.5 m, it is the seventh-highest hospital building in the world, being 15 cm shorter than Guy's Hospital in London.

 History

 The hospital was founded in 1922 (known then as The Yeung Wo Nursing Home) by a group of Chinese medical practitioners and residents of Hong Kong.
 The aim was to provide hospital facilities for the Chinese community, and to provide accessible accommodation for patients to be cared for by their own doctors.

 A popular public amusement centre in Happy Valley, known as "The Happy Retreat", was acquired for the location of the hospital.
 The hospital opened its doors in September 1922 with 28 beds.
 Dr. Wai-Cheung Chau (1893–1965) served as its Superintendent, and Dr. Lee Sun Chau (1890–1979) served as the Matron of the hospital.